 YES they Matter!

-Many adolescents and young adults now have an improved quality of life as a direct result of the professional videos and fun lessons developed by Social Signals.
+Many adolescents and young adults with autism and other disabilities now have an improved quality of life as a direct result of the professional videos and fun lessons developed by Social Signals.

 Why is this important?